sarsamurmu/zusty/pages/src/docs/form/radio.md

 ## Colors
-Radio supports all Theme Colors.
+Radio supports all theme colors.
 Use any of them.

 ```html {snippet}
 <label class="zust-radio">